jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 ## Stand-alone executable size
 Deployment is probably my least favorite part of software.
 Obviously, there are exceptions, but in most cases, a "program that does X" would be most convenient as a single executable (or at least a single zip file) that just does X. Here, I'm looking at fully statically-linked or bundled binaries.

 Native languages generally compile to a single binary.
-I didn't see how to get a fully static binary from Rust, but I'm sure it must be possible.
+I didn't try to get a fully static binary from Rust, but I've read that it's possible.
 C certainly is good at producing small executables (in the past, this was a prerequisite!).

 The other languages show some interesting results: JavaScript and C# appear to be the most bloated, closely followed by SBCL (a Common Lisp implementation).
 But for JavaScript there are multiple runtimes--80 MB is for Deno, but QuickJS is under 1 MB--so JavaScript supports indirectly optimizing for either size or speed.
 Lisp has a similar story, although I didn't investigate it in depth.
 Python was impressively slim (definitely a surprise for me!).